 If Something Goes Wrong, You’re On Your Own…

 Trail riding can quickly carry you far away from the nearest assistance.
-So each rider and group of riding buddies should carry snowmobile emergency gear and learn the essential survival skills for wilderness emergencies.
+So each rider and group of riding buddies should carry snowmobile emergency gear.
+And learn the essential survival skills for wilderness emergencies.
 Especially on your snowmobile tours or snowmobile vacations.
-Some of it is personal gear that each rider can carry.
+Some of the gear is personal that each rider can carry.

 Snowmobile Emergency Gear Suggestions

 Here are some suggested items to carry with you while snowmobiling.
-Depending on your riding situation, it’s your decision what to carry with you and which ones should be carried personally or within your group.
+Depending on your riding situation, it’s your decision what to carry with you.
+Or what could be carried within your group.
 By the time you get to the end of this, you’ll be wondering where to put it all.
-That’s why I always keep mine packed in LinQ System day bags that stay on my snow machine for every ride, no matter how long or short!
+That’s why I always keep mine packed in LinQ System day bags.
+They stay on my snow machine for every ride, no matter how long or short!